 Once you have saved a session, when you open FastX you will see a pane with your options.
 Double-clicking a session will bring up the pane where you can choose Gnome or a terminal.

 Using FastX with an Interactive Job (ijob)

 Using FastX you can run applications that use a graphical user interface (GUI) such as Rstudio, the Matlab desktop, or other such programs on the frontends.
-If you wish to run a graphical user interface for a system that will require more memory or time than is permitted on the frontend, you may run it through an interactive job (an ijob).
-Start a terminal and run
+If you wish to run a graphical user interface for a problem that will require more memory or time than is permitted on the frontend, you may run it through an interactive job (an ijob).
+In the FastX desktop, start a terminal and run

 ijob -A <myacct> -p <partition> -t <time> -c 1